Technology-Notes/vmware-clarity-wiki/Contributing/CSS-Regression-Testing.md

 There are two commands built into our npm scripts:

 1. Run tests
-    1. `npm run cssTest set1` will run all the test suites in set1
+    1. `npm run  test:visual:light set1` will run all the test suites in set1 for the light theme
-    2. `npm run cssTest set1/buttons.js` will run the buttons.js suite of tests
+    2. `npm run  test:visual:light set1/buttons.js` will run the buttons.js suite of tests for the light theme
 2. Update reference images
-    1. `npm run cssUpdate set1` will run `gemini update` on all the test suites in set1
+    1. `npm run visual:fix:light set1` will run `gemini update` on all the test suites in set1 for the light theme
-    2. `npm run cssUpdate set1/buttons.js` will run `gemini update` on the buttons.js test suite
+    2. `npm run visual:fix:light set1/buttons.js` will run `gemini update` on the buttons.js test suite for the light theme

 Note: we have currently broken up the tests into two sets, set1 and set2.